Skip to main content

 By Stephen C. Schultz

-I wanted to share a "Case Study" of a student who was enrolled at Oxbow Academy a short time ago.
-This student was 15 years old and was adopted at birth.
-He reached developmental milestones on an average basis.
-The student was diagnosed with ASD Level 1 in fourth grade, and an IEP was subsequently developed for the remainder of elementary school.
+Please allow me to share a case study of a student who was recently enrolled at Oxbow Academy.
+This student, a 15-year-old, was adopted at birth and reached developmental milestones at an average pace.
+The student was diagnosed with ASD Level 1 in fourth grade, and an Individualized Education Plan (IEP) was subsequently implemented for the remainder of elementary school.
 There were occasional episodes of dysregulation and some sexually reactive behaviors with peers.
-Teachers and other professionals attributed this behavior to ASD and/or RAD.
-At 14 years old, the student was referred to an RTC that specializes in working with students struggling with ASD.
-The clinical data presented below comes from an email report written by the student’s therapist at Oxbow, directed to the referring professional.
-This communication is standard in an effort to ensure continuity of care and collaboration.
+Teachers and other professionals attributed this behavior to ASD and/or Reactive Attachment Disorder (RAD).

 You may wonder, “Why would a teen disclose more information at the last moment?”